bshelton229/bitbucket-git-notifycommit-plugin/Readme.md

 ### Why? ###

 The Git plugin's notifyCommit feature works really well for us, and we wanted an easy way to get Bitbucket to trigger this same behavior.
 Github has a
-"Jenkins (Git plugin)" service hook that does this automatically, but Bitbucket does not.
-Bitbucket, at least for the time being, has stopped taking requests for new hooks.
-Bitbucket has a Jenkins hook, but we really like the behavior of the Git plugin's notifyCommit trigger.
+"Jenkins (Git plugin)" service hook for this, but Bitbucket does not.
+Bitbucket--at least for the time being--has stopped taking requests for new hooks.
+Bitbucket has a Jenkins hook, but we often want the behavior of the Git plugin's notifyCommit trigger.

 ### Usage ###